hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 * Don't be afraid to get your hands dirty, if you are working on cutting edge projects, your data won't be annotated.
 Obviously you can outsource annotation, but one need to understand what it means.
 * Be humble, the research is going really blasting [fast](https://www.technologyreview.com/s/612582/data-that-illuminates-the-ai-boom/).
 * Accept failure, and be patient.
 Only one thing is sure, in any machine learning project you'll met failure.
 Reaching success might be a long way...

+## Further inspiration

+* [Robust Website Fingerprinting Through the Cache Occupancy Channel](https://arxiv.org/abs/1811.07153) - What if you can leverage machine learning and a Javascript security hole to track anyone browsing history?
+* [Track the number of coffees consumed using AWS DeepLens](https://aws.amazon.com/blogs/machine-learning/track-the-number-of-coffees-consumed-using-aws-deeplens/) - How to build a coffee tracker in the open space with AWS deeplens.
+* [Deep Learning State of the Art (2019) - MIT](https://www.youtube.com/watch?v=53YvP6gdD7U) - A lecture from [@lexfridman](https://twitter.com/lexfridman) on recent developments in deep learning.
+That is a very good overview of 2018 state of the art in research and applied deep learning.
+* Energy management:
+  * [EnergyVault](https://energyvault.ch/#operating-parameters) - The cleverest idea ever regarding energy storage.
+Thinking out of the box is key when you are growing a startup.
+Here is the perfect example.
+* Online AI experiments:
+  * [Iconary](https://iconary.allenai.org/) - Iconary from researchers at the Allen Institute for #AI is an online drawing and guessing game based on Pictionary.
+Its engine #AllenAI will blow your mind.
+  * [AI Experiments](https://experiments.withgoogle.com/collection/ai) - Curated list of AI experiments from Google.
+Doodle guessing, AI assisted drawing, Music, etc.

+As we are loosing most of the [nonverbal communications](https://en.wikipedia.org/wiki/Nonverbal_communication) in a large portion of our day to day modern human to human interactions, I've always been curious on how we could extend it with expressive enhancements that would explain much more than lengthy descriptions.
+"A picture worths a thousand words."
+Some attempts:

+* [Dango](https://getdango.com/) - Is an application and API to propose relevant emojis and GIFs based on your text input in messaging.
+This unfortunately doesn't provide the code.
+* [live-mood](http://devpost.com/software/live-mood-2b5arl) - A former team member worked on a twitch extension to continuously transcribe watchers mood on a stream.

+### Medicine

+* [Brain2Speech](https://www.sciencemag.org/news/2019/01/artificial-intelligence-turns-brain-activity-speech) - Experiment using AI to get our voice out of our head automatically.
+The promise to an accessible world for disable people.
+* [Learning to Design RNA](https://arxiv.org/abs/1812.11951) - Reinforcement Learning used to design RNA sequence to test _(`RL`)_
+* [Face2Gene](https://www.nature.com/articles/d41586-019-00027-x#ref-CR1) - From Professional crowdsourcing to real life medicine aid use case, the face2gene application that spot genetic disorders is a promise for future medicine.
+* [Artificial Intelligence Can Detect Alzheimer’s Disease in Brain Scans Six Years Before a Diagnosis](https://www.ucsf.edu/news/2018/12/412946/artificial-intelligence-can-detect-alzheimers-disease-brain-scans-six-years) - It is not a question of time any more, it is already here.
+* [Detection of patient mobilization activities in the ICU](https://www.nature.com/articles/s41746-019-0087-z) - How a deep learning based computer vision can help to monitor patient mobilization and to mitigate risk for post-intensive care syndrome and long-term functional impairment  in intensive care unit (ICU).

+### Games

+* [Starcraft AI competition](http://www.cs.mun.ca/~dchurchill/starcraftaicomp/2018/aiide/) - The state of the Starcraft competition.
+Samsung 1st, Facebook 2nd.
+* [Mortal Kombat](https://blog.mgechev.com/2018/10/20/transfer-learning-tensorflow-js-data-augmentation-mobile-net/) - A `Tensorflow.js` project that allows you to play Mortal Kombat with your webcam.
+* [TensorKart](https://www.kevinhughes.ca/blog/tensor-kart) - Game played with an Xbox became training data for an off the shelf model to train an agent playing MarioKart 64.
+Data are all around us!

+### Experiments & Art

+* Music:
+  * [Semi-Conductor](https://experiments.withgoogle.com/semi-conductor) - A Google AI experiment that allow one to conduct an orchestra from the browser
+* Painting:
+  * [amalGAN](http://areben.com/project/amalgan/) - [Alexander Reben](http://areben.com/cv/) used brain waves, GAN network and side supportive networks to generate a set of visually unusual paintings that are physically reproduced in a Chinese town: a human-machine global collaboration.
+* Spotting AI-generated faces:
+  * [nikola MIT experiment](https://web.archive.org/web/20181210150931/http://nikola.mit.edu/experiment) - People at MIT had set an online test that asks you to spot generated faces with [NVIDIA's Progressive GAN](https://research.nvidia.com/publication/2017-10_Progressive-Growing-of).
+I tried it myself and wasn't 100% correct 😅.
+Some
+  * [How to recognize fake AI-generated images](https://medium.com/@kcimc/how-to-recognize-fake-ai-generated-images-4d1f6f9a2842) - An extensive look into AI-generated images that will train yourself to spot fake images.
+* Future is brilliant
+  * [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366) - Explorative new family of neural network that "parameterizes the derivative of the hidden state using a neural network".
+  * [Relational inductive biases, deep learning, and graph networks](https://arxiv.org/abs/1806.01261) - Advocacy for combinatory between "hand-engineering" and "end-to-end" learning in order to overcome current full deep learning approachs.
+  * [AICAN HG Contemporary February exhibit](http://www.hgcontemporary.com/exhibitions/faceless-portraits-transcending-time?view=slider#5) - Faceless Portrait #5 is Terminator as an art piece.
+Someone will see a [disturbed AI](https://www.fastcompany.com/90307889/these-eerie-portraits-were-painted-by-a-very-disturbed-ai)